 The balance of the trust funds is a measure of the historical relationship between receipts dedicated to the programs and their expenditures.
 Therefore, it is important to understand that securities held by the funds are essentially bookkeeping mechanisms to track cash flows in and out of the accounts.
 However, trust funds have an important legal meaning in that a balance is required to permit spending from a fund.

-By 2034, the Social Security Trustees project that both the OASI and DI trust funds will be fully depleted.
-Once the trust funds are exhausted, the Social Security Administration will be limited to spending only as much as incoming revenues; that will put 86 million beneficiaries at risk of an across-the-board benefit cut.
-Retirees could face an immediate 23 percent cut in their scheduled benefits upon depletion; the average retiree would incur an immediate benefit cut of around $6,100 in today’s dollars.
-The DI trust fund is expected to be exhausted in 2032, at which point it would only be able to pay 96 percent of its obligations (a 4 percent reduction).
-On a combined basis, cuts to the two programs would be 21 percent.
+By 2035, the Social Security Trustees project that the combined Social Security trust funds will be fully depleted.
+Separately, the the OASI fund is projected to have its reserves depleted in 2034; the DI trust fund would have a balance until 2052.
+Once the trust funds are exhausted, the Social Security Administration will be limited to spending only as much as incoming revenues.
+Retirees could face an immediate 23 percent cut in their scheduled benefits upon depletion of the OASI fund.
+At that point, 73 million beneficiaries would be affected; the average retiree would incur an immediate benefit cut of around $5,500 in today’s dollars.
+Upon depletion, the DI trust fund would only be able to pay 91 percent of its obligations (a nine percent reduction) to the projected 13 million beneficiaries in the program at that time.
+If the funds of the two programs were combined, the reduction in benefits upon depletion of both funds would be 20 percent in 2035.

 Demographics and Social Security